WindowsAzure-TrainingKit/HOL-DeployingActiveDirectoryPS/HOL.md

 The next step is to create a new virtual network to your subscription.

-1. First create an XML file called **domainnet.xml** on your local host where you are running the PowerShell ISE with the following contents:
+1. First create an XML file called **domainvnet.xml** on your local host where you are running the PowerShell ISE with the following contents:

 	````XML
 	# Creates the domainvnet xml file